A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Introduction

 \section{Introduction \\}

-It has long been known observationally that in the present epoch galaxies in dense environments like clusters of galaxies are different than those in under-dense environments, generally lacking recent star formation and having elliptical morphologies, so-called ``red and dead" galaxies \citep{peng2010, mcpartland2016}.
+It has long been known observationally that in the present epoch galaxies in dense environments like clusters of galaxies are different than those in under-dense environments, generally lacking recent star formation and having elliptical morphologies, so-called ``red and dead" galaxies \citep[e.g.][]{peng2010, mcpartland2016}.
 While this difference can be partially explained by an earlier formation time for cluster galaxies, there are also environmental processes that can act to transform galaxies.
 For example, galaxy clusters provide the extreme environments necessary for ram-pressure stripping of cluster members, offering insight into the evolution and morphology of their member galaxies.
 Ram-pressure stripping (RPS) \citep{gunn1972} is caused by interactions between the intra-cluster medium (ICM) and the interstellar medium (ISM) of a galaxy that disrupt the hydrodynamic equilibrium, stripping away gas and dust from the outer layers of the galactic disk.
-This physical process is believed to generate the tentacle-like structure characteristic of jellyfish galaxies, a term coined to the best of our knowledge by \cite{bekki2009}.
+This physical process is believed to generate the tentacle-like structure characteristic of jellyfish galaxies, a term coined to the best of our knowledge by \cite{bekki2009} and \cite{chung2009}.

-Recent studies of galaxies within massive clusters at $z>0.2$ have revealed populations of jellyfish galaxies - cluster members exhibiting dramatic gas tails and morphological distortions - offering compelling evidence for active ram-pressure stripping in dense environments \citep{ebeling2014, mcpartland2016, lee2022}.
+Ram-pressure stripped tails are most commonly identified through radio continuum observations, H-$\alpha$ emission, and atomic hydrogen deficiencies \citep[e.g.][]{roberts2021, lee2022, scott2010}.
+Recent studies of galaxies within massive clusters at $z>0.2$ have revealed populations of jellyfish galaxies - cluster members exhibiting dramatic gas tails and morphological distortions - offering compelling evidence for active ram-pressure stripping in dense environments \citep[e.g.][]{ebeling2014, mcpartland2016, lee2022, moretti2022, owen2006, owers2012}.
 Evidence for RPS in cluster galaxies is derived from the presence of extraplanar ionized gas, a general lack of neutral hydrogen, and by contrasting the stellar and gas kinematics \citep{poggianti2025}.